ShadowandLuck/personal-website/content/about.md

 # About West Antique Gallery

-Welcome to West Antique Gallery, a curated online space showcasing the finest collections of antique jewelry, beauty products, fashion items, and nature photography.
+Welcome to West Antique Gallery, a curated online space showcasing the finest collections of antiques, beauty products, fashion items, and nature photography.

 ## Our Collections

 We specialize in four main categories:

-- **Antique Jewelry**: Discover unique and timeless pieces from different eras, each with its own story and character.
+- **Antique**: Discover unique and timeless pieces from different eras, each with its own story and character.
 - **Beauty**: Explore our selection of beauty products and tips for enhancing your natural beauty.
 - **Fashion**: Browse through our fashion collections featuring both vintage and contemporary styles.
 - **Nature**: Immerse yourself in stunning nature photography capturing the beauty of the natural world.